athapliyal/OffersManagement.API/README.md

 ## Features (to be refined and categorised)
 - Web Accesibility
-- Forms with Validations - complex forms
+- Forms with client and server validations
-- Complex graphs and Date picker
+- Date and time picker component
-- Complex calendar component
+- Calendar component
-- State management using hooks
+- State management using hooks - no more redux
 - Pagination
 - Bundle size
 - Deployment